 It’s not new.
 In fact, for centuries Dutch multionals have been using our Dutch Royal Kingdom counterparts in the Caribbean to outsource the shady side of their businesses to our former colonies.
 Watch this short Curacao footage cut of the Netflix series ‘Narcos’ (S03E06) from a USA drugs enforcement agency DEA perspective:

 ‘So here’s what you need to know about Curacao.
 It’s a smugglers paradise.
 And for the Cali cartel, you can’t beat the location.
 Only 40 miles seperates South American coast from Curacaoan ports.
 Prized for centuries by smugglers, slave traders and now cartels.
 Cruiseships filled with old people, next to speedboats filled with cash.
 And what doesn’t get smuggled through, ends up in banks.
 Hundreds of them.
 Way back, some enterprising Dutchmen set up a financial system cloaked in old-world secrecy.
 Their economy is so dependent on money launderers parking their cash, that you can make an arrest, just not at or near a bank.’

 Supporting slavery, smuggling and the Cali Cartel in Colombia was then.
 The last decades, most Dutch and Dutch-Antillean governments evolved towards openly supporting corporate services providers like trustcompanies, accounting firms, notaries and corporate lawyers to serve Italian maffia, Colombian and Mexican drugscartels, Venezuela’s narco-regime and other international crime organizations.

 Since 1993, consecutive Dutch governments, banks and corporate service providers have been promoting the world’s oldest and largest offshore online gaming network with favorable tax treaties, anonymous shell companies, E-zone legislation, lax tax laws, selfregulation and a no-prosecution policy via the islands of Aruba, Curaçao and Saint Martin in the Caribbean.
-Although nowhere officially registrated, the Kingdom of the Netherlands is presently home to more than a 10.000 sublicensed offshore online gaming websites, many thousands of offshore gambling terminals and telecom (sms) lotteries from Dutch Caribbean datacenters to the rest of the world.
+Although nowhere officially registrated, the Kingdom of the Netherlands is presently home to more than 10.000 sublicensed online gaming sites, many thousands of physical offshore gambling terminals and telecom (sms) lotteries from Dutch Caribbean datacenters to the rest of the world.